 - Projector.
-Individuals who want to use the projector MUST SCHEDULE an A/V appointment at least two weeks before requested meeting date by emailing email@example.com.
+Individuals who want to use the projector MUST SCHEDULE an A/V appointment at least two weeks before requested meeting date by calling the library at 860-347-2520.

 Library-sponsored programs are given first priority followed by Middletown non-profit organizations and civic groups.
-The Director has full authority to grant, refuse or revoke permission, or to set conditions on use of the Hubbard Room.
+The Director has full authority to grant, refuse or revoke permission, or to set conditions on use of meeting spaces.

-Reservations may be made up to two months in advance.
+Reservations may be made up to t60 days in advance.
 Room use is limited to regular library hours.
 All events must end 15 minutes before the library closes.

 The name and address of the library may not be used as the address of any group using the meeting rooms.
 Groups should not publicize their events in such a way as to imply Library sponsorship.

-• Each group using the room must assign at least one person who will be in attendance to be responsible for proper use of the room.
+• Each group using a room must assign at least one person who will be in attendance to be responsible for proper use of the room.

-• Each group is responsible for returning the room and the kitchen to the condition in which it was found.
-If room set-up requires attention, please plan to come half an hour early.
+• Each group is responsible for returning the room to the condition in which it was found.

 • Each group will be held responsible for the preservation of order by those in attendance, and for any loss or damage resulting from room use.
 Police supervision, when deemed necessary by the Director, must be provided and paid for by the organization.